 This dish is so simple and easy (and almost totally impossible to mess up even if you’re not a grilling pro), it’s the single dish that most reminds me of a Sunday parrillada in Mexico.

 You can add as much or as little lime juice and salsa Maggi, a Worcestershire-style seasoning sauce, or soy sauce as you like – it all depends on your taste buds.
 The Maggi sold in the U.S. doesn’t taste the same as salsa Maggi sold in Mexico, so I sometimes substitute soy sauce.

-- 1 bunch of large green onions (the kind with the little bulb on the end); these are sometimes called cebollitas cambray
+- 1 bunch of large spring onions (the kind with the little bulb on the end); these are sometimes called cebollitas cambray

-- fresh-squeeze juice of 1/2 to 1 whole lime
+- fresh-squeezed juice of 1/2 to 1 whole lime

-Grill the onions until they start to get grill marks and the bulbs look cooked through.
+- Wash and grill the onions until they start to get grill marks and the bulbs look mostly cooked through.
 Leave the green stem tails on.
 (Some people don't eat the tails; it's up to you!)